Collective Man: Powers and abilities

-The five Tao-Yu brothers have the mutant ability to mentally synchronize the atoms of their bodies and merge themselves into a single superhuman being.
+The five Tao-Yu brothers possess the mutant ability to fuse into a superhuman physical form.
 It is possible for only a few brothers to merge into this collective being, however, they prefer to merge all at once.

-While merged into their collective state, the brothers possess the sum total of their combined physical and mental capabilities.
-The Collective Man is capable of further increasing these traits to vast levels by mentally concentrating on the image of millions of his countrymen, a magical ability granted by the Babylonian god Marduk.
-However, he is only able to do so for a brief period of time.
-He has increased his powers to levels sufficient to physically overpower Sasquatch in one on one combat.
+The Collective Man is capable of further increasing these traits to vast levels by drawing power from the collective Chinese population, but this is physically draining and potentially fatal.

-Following such a deployment of energy, the Collective Man is rendered unconscious.
-The length of time in which he remains unconscious depends upon the degree of exertion.
-If the Collective Man taps into his countryman's physical and mental energies for too long, it can potentially prove fatal.

-The brothers also possess a psi/spiritual link that lets them communicate telepathically and teleport to each other's location.
+The brothers also possess a psychic/spiritual link that lets them communicate telepathically and teleport to each other's location.
 Sometime later they displayed the ability of self-spawning, where the brothers in separate or unified form can convert others into collective man clones who follow their every directive.
-These overwritten clones can also biophysically merge with one another into the prime Collective Man to become a massive giant, pooling all their variable physical abilities into it.
+These overwritten clones can also fuse into the prime Collective Man to become a massive giant, pooling all their variable physical abilities into it.
 This turning ability seems to have no discernible limits as he/they were capable of converting and assimilating near the entire population of China to become a continent spanning kaiju.
 But maintaining his enlarged form is also strenuous; prolonged use causes their construct to collapse due to the strain.

 In addition, they have also been shown to be decently skilled martial artists in peak human physical condition.